 And kids, why not make a few bags of glittery reindeer food and give some to your family and friends.
 Remember to attach the sticker and poem if you do give the bags of food as presents.

 Collect as many pine cones as you can find on a winter walk through the woods – which will be a fun thing to do with your family or friends.
-Don’t do this alone.
+Don’t do this alone and make sure you are allowed in the woods as a group.
 At the same time, gather a few small cuttings from the pine trees – each piece just a few centimetres long.
 This won’t harm the tree.
 Ask a grown-up for help.

 Using a length of garden twine, tie a knot around the top of a pinecone and then tie a knot around a pine cutting.
 Repeat the process until you have a garland long enough to hang on the tree or to drape across a banister, bed headboard or window.